infinum/rails-handbook/Design Patterns/Query Objects.md

 ## Good solution

-Create a query object in the `app/queries` directory.
+Create a Query Object in the `app/queries` directory.
 It's implementation should resemble the following:

 ```Ruby